Simon2833/PO_PWR/README.md

 ### Mechanics:
 - War - starts when one unit is killed by other tribe and it is going to last till one of the village base will be destroyed.
 - Aliance - there is minor chance that two tribes will be united.
 We still consider implementating this mechanic.
-- Morale - depends on the number of villagers and soldiers (garhering new units makes morale higher while killing units lowers it).
+- Morale - depends on the number of villagers and soldiers (gathering new units makes morale higher while killing units lowers it).
 ### Graphical view on project:
 ![Project scheme](/Schematic.png)
 ## Plague
 ---
 ### Description:
-Simulation shows how plague spread over time and humans struggling to survive.
+Simulation shows how plague spreads over time and humans struggling to survive.
 Main goal of virus is to kill all humans before it gets fully cured.
 ### Basic informations:
 - World population - starting value is defined by user, decrease over time (depending on lethality virus kills humans).
 - Map size - defined by user, minimum dimensions are 10x10.